Watch maintenance and care

 2) Non-standard convex glass

-The glass is not classically convex, but arched like a vault.
-Or simply arched glass.
-This is how it was used most in the past and was made of acrylic (for example, on old PRIM models).
+(Diplomat, Retro Automatic models, etc.) The glass is not classically convex, but arched like a vault.
+Or simply domed glass.
+This was the most widely used method in the past and was made of acrylic (for example, on old PRIM models).
 Although it was flexible, it scratched very quickly and the watch did not look good.
-Today, therefore, we use mineral, very scratch-resistant, but not as flexible as acrylic.
+Today, we use mineral, which is very scratch-resistant, but not as flexible as acrylic.

 PRIM watch case size chart, strap width